Jane Weaver

 Jane Louise Weaver (born 28 February 1972) is an English singer, songwriter, and guitarist.
 She runs the label Bird Records, an offshoot of Twisted Nerve Records.
 Weaver has performed as part of the Britpop group Kill Laura, the folktronica project Misty Dixon, and as a solo artist.
 She was brought up in the town of Widnes, Cheshire.

 Kill Laura

 Kill Laura began when Weaver was in sixth form college.
-Between 1993 and 1996 Kill Laura released five singles, two on Polydor and three on the Manchester Records label run by Rob Gretton, owner of The Haçienda and manager of New Order.
+Between 1992 and 1997 Kill Laura released seven singles, two on Klee and five on the Manchester Records label run by Rob Gretton, owner of The Haçienda and manager of New Order.
 Kill Laura disbanded in 1997.

 Misty Dixon

 Weaver formed Misty Dixon in 2002.
 The band originally consisted of Weaver, Anna Greenwood, Dave Tyack and Sam Yates.
 Misty Dixon released several singles, and one studio album, Iced to Mode (2003).
 However, the release of the album was shrouded in tragedy following the disappearance of Tyack in August 2002.
 Misty Dixon broke-up in 2004.